New Cross Gate railway station: London Overground

-The East London Line closed on 22 December 2007 and reopened on 27 April 2010 as part of the new London Overground system.
+The East London line closed on 22 December 2007 and reopened on 27 April 2010 as part of the new London Overground system.
 The service was also closed between 1995 and 1998 due to repair work on the tunnel under the River Thames.
 The East London line extension included a flyover north of New Cross Gate allowing trains to run through from West Croydon, plus the construction of a train servicing facility nearby.
 Platform 1 and adjacent track (southbound) were refurbished, with the line continuing under New Cross Road, before merging with the down slow line.
-LO services terminated here until 23 May 2010 when services were extended south.
+Overground services terminated here until 23 May 2010 when services were extended south.
 Ticket barriers were installed to all platforms in time for the London Overground services to commence.

 Bakerloo line extension

-TFL has proposed future London Underground services at this station as part of the Bakerloo line Extension.
-TFL claim that if funding is correct, construction would start in 2023 and services would start running in 2028/29.
+TfL has proposed future London Underground services at this station as part of the Bakerloo line Extension.
+Due to financial impacts of the COVID-19 pandemic, work to implement the extension is currently on hold.